jmtrafny/hpmor/CHAPTER_ONE.md

 The work had been different as a peasant—harder on the body, simpler in the mind.
 Wake before dawn.
 Tend the animals.
 Work the fields.
 Eat what you could.
 Sleep when the light failed.
 His muscles had ached every night, but his thoughts had been his own.

-Kingship was harder in a different way.
+Kingship was harder in a different way—not the backbreaking labor of the fields, but the constant weight of decisions that would shape lives he would never see.
 He had expected luxury when he first arrived at court—the soft beds and rich foods the village storytellers described.
-And he could have had them, if he was willing to let his advisors run roughshod over him and his lands.
-He could sit back, grow fat on candied fruits, and let the lords do as they pleased while Britain crumbled.
-That was what they expected.
-What they wanted.
-A boy-king who would sign what they put in front of him and stay out of the way.
+And he could have had them, if he was willing to become the puppet his advisors wanted.
+He could sit back, grow fat on candied fruits and honeyed wine, let the lords divide the kingdom among themselves while signing whatever documents they placed before him.
+They would call him "Your Majesty" to his face and "that peasant boy" behind his back, and Britain would slowly bleed out through a thousand small cuts of corruption and incompetence.

+That was what they had expected.
+What they had wanted.
+A boy-king who would be grateful for the crown and stay out of the way while his betters did the real work of ruling.

 These last three months had shown them otherwise.